The City School District of Albany Hall of Fame was established in 2009 to recognize accomplished

 Albany Booster Club, a longtime alternative-education teacher and a

-champion swimmer will join the ranks of those enshrined in the City
+champion swimmer on Sept.
+18 joined the ranks of those enshrined in the City

 School District of Albany Hall of Fame this year.